WHAG Privacy Statement

 If you are a WHAG employee, agency staff, student or volunteer, there are separate policies to cover you.
 Please ask your manager for details.

-When we handle and store personal information, we will follow the law, including the Data Protection Act 1988 (and the GDPR from May 2018)
+When we handle and store personal information, we will follow the law, including the General Data Protection Regulations 2018 (GDPR) and the Privacy and Electronic Communications Regulations 2013.

 - We will also follow our own confidentiality policies and procedures